UMAprotocol/UMIPs/UMIPs/dfx_collateral.md

 The DFX token is a governance token that will be used to decide on fees, tweak bonding curve parameters for different pools (i.e. EUR pool might be more flat and lower fees whereas a NGN pool will be less flat and the fees higher), decide on new stablecoin additions, determine rewards for different pools, etc.

 The DFX token has a circulating supply of about 10,000,000 with a max supply of 100,000,000.
 [Sushiswap](https://app.sushi.com/swap?outputCurrency=0x888888435fde8e7d4c54cab67f206e4199454c60) is the most active market.
 At the time of writing DFX has a market cap of ~$13.6m with a 24 hour trading volume of around $30,000.
 Current liquidity is low as the exchange is currently in a guarded 0.5 beta launch.
 Liquidity is expected to greatly increase with the 1.0 launch scheduled for the beginning of June.
+Current token supply is from genesis distribution to several groups (subject to vesting) including LPs, project treasury, early investors, and founders.
+Details of distribution, vesting schedules, and other tokenomics can be found at https://docs.dfx.finance/protocol/dfx-token

 ## Technical Specification